 Chevrolet History 1911-1954

-On Thursday, November 2, 1911, Louis Chevrolet, Edwin R. Campbell and William H. Little signed articles of association for Chevrolet Motor Company to “design, manufacture, buy, sell and deal in motors and motor vehicles and the various parts thereof and accessories thereto”.
-The notarized documents were recorded the following day and the incorporation of Chevrolet Motor Company in Detroit, Wayne County, Michigan was official.
-Most consider that day, Friday, November 3, 1911 the beginning of Chevrolet but the rather intriguing backstory began many years before…
+On November 2, 1911, Louis Chevrolet, Edwin R. Campbell and William H. Little signed articles of association for Chevrolet Motor Company to “design, manufacture, buy, sell and deal in motors and motor vehicles and the various parts thereof and accessories thereto”.
+The notarized documents were recorded the following day and the incorporation of Chevrolet Motor Company in Detroit, Michigan was official.
+November 3, 1911 was the official beginning of Chevrolet but the rather intriguing backstory began years before.

 1953-1955 Chevrolet inline six brochures here…